stelzch/zotero.koplugin/DEVELOPER.md

 - [] Opening non-pdf files currently leads to a crash if there are annotations as the page size routines do not work

-- [] Annotation sync to Zotero is currently disabled
+- [x] Annotation sync to Zotero is currently disabled

+	Re-enabled.
+08/11/24
+	Working, but the Christoph's and my annotation system are still separate.
+Needs tidying

-- [] Re-sync library function currently not working:
+- [x] Re-sync library function currently not working:
 	- 'collections' table is empty after re-sync for some reason.
+[I think this was bug in my code]
 	- Workaround: delete zotero.db
 	- Plan: maybe implement this programatically: delete (or better move db to backup file) to initiate re-sync?